 - Finely chop the cooled pecans with a knife or in a food processor.

 - Whisk the cinnamon and sugar in a small bowl.

 Bake the Cookies

-- Pour the dry cake mix and pudding mix into a large mixing bowl.
-Add the wet ingredients.
+- Pour the dry cake mix and add the wet ingredients.

 - Mix with a wooden spoon.
 Scrape the bowl's sides to ensure all the dry ingredients are integrated into the cookie dough.